porscheinformatik/pnet-data-api/README.md

 # Partner.&#78;et Data API

-This project contains the definition of the API for accessing the data stock of the Partner.&#78;et and clients for the various platforms.
+This project contains the definition of the API for accessing the dataset of the Partner.&#78;et and clients for different platforms.

 The Partner.&#78;et Data API provides access to the data of the Partner.&#78;et.
-This data contains:
+This data includes:

 -   persons and companies
 -   employments (the link between persons and companies)
 -   roles (the area of activity of a person)
 -   hosted applications
--   and all necessary base data needed by the above items
+-   and all necessary basic data required by the above items

-The access conforms the General Data Protection Regulation.
+Access is compilant witht the General Data Protection Regulation.

 # Contents